iamdtang/node-testing/article2.md

 npm install nock --save-dev
 ```

 Nock is not a library you would use in production.
 It is development tool used for testing, so we save it to our development dependencies.
-Now, let's write our first test using Nock to intercept the HTTP request to the fake tax API in our test.
+Now, let's write our first test.

 ```js
 // tests/part2/tax-test.js